 Bake muffins for 10 minutes at 425° for 5 minutes.
 Reduce heat to 375° and bake for an additional 16-18 minutes.

-Hint: Baking muffins at a higher temperate for the first few minutes of baking guarantees a big, fluffy muffin.
+Start Baking Muffins at a Higher Temperature: Baking muffins at a higher temperate for the first few minutes of baking guarantees a big, fluffy muffin.
 We bake these gluten free chocolate chip muffins for 5 minutes at 425° before lowering the heat to 375° to finish baking.

 🍫 Substitutions

 Gluten Free Flour - you can swap in your favorite all purpose flour and make chocolate chip muffins that are not gluten free.
+Feel free to substitute a different gluten free flour blend as well.
+I have had good luck with Bob's Red Mill 1:1 Baking Mix

-Sour Cream - you can swap the sour cream for creme fraiche, whole milk, or plain yogurt
+Sour Cream - you can swap the sour cream for creme fraiche, whole milk, or plain greek yogurt

 📦 Storage